acomas1/codeplug-merger/README.md

 - Duplicate Zone, and ScanList will rename the second occurrence.
 You will need to decide manually to keep them or not.

 ## Setup
 - Best practice is load up the .rtf files in your CPS software and export to different directories.
+If you take .csv files from the Repeater Book, use the AnyTone 878 format.  it will have extra fields and will have missing data.
+It is usually obvious what the missing values, and you can can just insert them.
+In Excel you can just drag and drop fields downward to fil-in missing data.
 - Then rename the files you want to merge and move them to the directory where you have installed the .py files
 - Generic syntax:
     - Xxx_merge.py file1.csv file2.csv optional_output_filename.csv